linyutsai1113/cik_to_ticker_multisource/README.md

 cd cik-to-ticker-mapping

 ```
-or you can only mapped json file in this repository.
+or you can only download the mapped json file in this repository.